Don’t you sometimes wish you were a carefree child?

 How to teach deep breathing:

 - Instruct your child to breathe in deeply through their nose.
-To take a deep breath, they’ll want to be filling their lungs slowly.
+To take a deep breath, they’ll want to fill their lungs slowly.
 You can help them understand this idea by telling them they’re filling up a balloon in their belly with air.

 - Once they have taken a deep inhale (their balloon is full), pause for a brief moment.